 33.31.1.5.2 EDAM RSE Off-Peak Upward Failure Insufficiency Surcharge

-A Balancing Authority Area that has failed the EDAM RSE during the off-peak period in the upward direction will pay the EDAM RSE Off-Peak Upward Failure Insufficiency Surcharge as provided in Section 33.11.2.1.2.
-A Balancing Authority Area that has failed the EDAM RSE in the upward direction during any off-peak hour will not pay the EDAM RSE Off-Peak Upward Failure Insufficiency Surcharge if it experiences only a de minimis tier 1 failure, defined as the higher of 10 MW or an amount that is less than or equal to one percent of the Balancing Authority Area’s upward Imbalance Reserve requirement for that hour.
+A Balancing Authority Area that has failed the EDAM RSE during the off-peak period in the upward direction will incur the EDAM RSE Off-Peak Upward Failure Insufficiency Surcharge as provided in Section 33.11.2.1.2.
+A Balancing Authority Area in the EDAM Area that has failed the EDAM RSE in the upward direction during any off-peak hour will not incur the EDAM RSE Off-Peak Upward Failure Insufficiency Surcharge if it experiences only a de minimis tier 1 failure, defined as the higher of 10 MW or an amount that is less than or equal to one percent of the Balancing Authority Area’s upward Imbalance Reserve requirement for that hour.

 33.31.1.5.3 EDAM RSE Downward Failure Insufficiency Surcharge

-A Balancing Authority Area that has failed the EDAM RSE in the downward direction in any hour on any day will pay the EDAM RSE Downward Failure Insufficiency Surcharge as provided in Section 33.11.2.1.3.
+A Balancing Authority Area in the EDAM Area that has failed the EDAM RSE in the downward direction in any hour on any day, where such downward failure amount is greater than 10 MW in the hour, will incur the EDAM RSE Downward Failure Insufficiency Surcharge as provided in Section 33.11.2.1.3.

-33.31.1.6 Timely Submission of Tags Necessary to Remain in EDAM Pool
+33.31.1.6 Timely Submission of Tags Necessary to Remain in EDAM Upward and Downward Pools

-A Balancing Authority Area in the EDAM Area must comply with the tagging protocols set forth in the Business Practice Manuals to ensure imports and exports are timely tagged.
-A Balancing Authority Area that fails to timely E-tag imports or exports and does not otherwise re-supply to cover for the untagged imports or exports for the operating hour following the process in the Business Practice Manual will be removed from the EDAM Upward Pool or the EDAM Downward Pool, respectively, for that Trading Hour.
+A Balancing Authority Area in the EDAM Area must comply with the tagging protocols set forth in Section 33.30.8.3 and the Business Practice Manuals to ensure imports and exports are timely tagged.
+A Balancing Authority Area in the EDAM Area that fails to timely E-tag imports or exports and does not otherwise re-supply from a physical source to cover for the untagged imports or exports for the operating hour following the process in the Business Practice Manual will be removed from the EDAM Upward Pool or the EDAM Downward Pool, respectively, for that Trading Hour.
 A Balancing Authority Area in the EDAM Area that is removed from the EDAM Upward Pool or the EDAM Downward Pool in accordance with this Section 33.31.1.6 will be evaluated as an individual Balancing Authority Area and will be allowed to share in the Diversity Benefits of the pool that it would have otherwise been a part of and as provided in Section 33.31.1.4.3.

 33.31.2 Operation of the Day-Ahead Market in the EDAM Area